ravindilk/ravindilk/README.md

 🎓 I'm a BSc graduate in Physical Science and currently in the final year of my BIT degree at UCSC.
 🌱 Currently learning: Web development, Python, databases, and software fundamentals.
 💡 Passionate about solving problems with code and building real-world projects.
-🎯 Goal: To build a successful career in the technology industry by developing advanced skills.
+🎯 Goal: To build a successful career in the education sector by developing advanced teaching skills and expertise in technology subjects.

 ---